okwyrika/CyclistBikeShare-Project/README.md

 - Highest ride count by day is on Tuesday by Members and Wednesday by Casual riders.
 - The Members and Casual riders' peak ride hour is on the 17th hour.

+## Act

-## Recommendation
+### Recommendation
 Based on my analysis, I recommend the following actions
 - Cyclist should target casual riders that have a longer ride duration and give them a time-limited membership offer.
 - There should be a promo program targeted for Casual riders that have the characteristics of Members.
 - Casual riders should be offered various membership option like monthly, quarterly, annual to cater different user preferences.

 PS: This is my first Data Analytics Project and it is prone to flaws.
 Constructive criticism on this project is welcomed.